KlvVadim/Ansible_playbooks/README.md

 # Ansible_playbooks
-Just a repo of Ansible playbooks that I wrote for my work as a Linux administrator.
+This is just a repo of Ansible playbooks that I wrote for my work as a Linux administrator.
-The main goal of this repository is to showcase my skills in using Ansible